 What skills are important for real estate attorneys to have?

 Real estate attorneys should have strong analytical and problem-solving skills, as well as excellent communication and negotiation skills.
-They should also have a deep understanding of real estate law and regulations.
+They must also understand legal principles governing real estate, such as zoning laws, title and escrow practices, and fair housing regulations.
+Familiarity with federal statutes like RESPA, the Fair Housing Act, and TILA is often essential.